What is the difference between the DP Bill and the GDPR?

 The GDPR has direct effect across all EU member states and has already been passed.
 This means organisations will still have to comply with this regulation and we will still have to look to the GDPR for most legal obligations.
 However, the GDPR gives member states limited opportunities to make provisions for how it applies in their country.
 One element of the DP Bill is the details of these.
 It is therefore important the GDPR and the Bill are read side by side.

-Information about how to get ready for the GDPR can be found on our Data protection reform webpage.
+Information about how to get ready for the GDPR can be found in our Guide to the GDPR.

 However, the DP Bill is not limited to the UK GDPR provisions.